-Of course, these things are not uncommon among evangelical Christians, however, the issue in the SDA church stem from its belief system.
+Of course, these things are not uncommon among conservative Christians, however, the issue in the SDA church stem from its belief system.
 Many SDA’s are blinded to Christ’s all-sufficient sacrifice, and the higher standard of law and righteousness in the new covenant as they base an entire belief system on the old covenant, which God has declared obsolete, when He established the new covenant (Hebrews 8:6-13).

 No church is perfect.
 There is legalism in many other churches (elsewhere licentiousness), but when a church teaches a man-centered, works-based, gospel-absent, Christ-less, old covenant-backed obsolete message, it is time to leave it and expose it.